About the Program

 When the first cohort graduates in summer of 2018, this site will provide data on students as they complete the program each year.
 Ultimately, three years of data will be displayed at one time in the following areas: Number and percentage of students completing the program within two years, student performance on the Praxis Examination, and a report on alumni that describes number and percentage of students employed within one year of completing the program as well as number and percentage of students pursuing additional education in the field within one year of graduation.

-- Integrate research principles into evidence-based clinical practice.
+- Integrate research principles into evidence-based clinical practice (ASHA Standard IV-F).

-- Produce oral and written or other forms of communication sufficient for entry into professional practice.
+- Demonstrate oral and written or other forms of communication skills sufficient for entry into professional practice (ASHA Standard V-A).

-- Demonstrate capacity to plan and implement service opportunities within the community consistent with the Christian mission of the university.
+- Participate in service opportunities within the community consistent with the Christian mission of the university.

 Statement of Equitable Treatment, Faculty and Staff